Abu Dhabi TV: History and re-branding

 On 6 October 2008, Abu Dhabi TV (then-renamed Abu Dhabi Al Oula) was re-branded with a new logo, theme and new original programming content.
-This re-branding involved the launches of an online website involving catch-ups of television programs and a 1080i high definition broadcast channel; which then featured bespoke idents in contrast to the standard-definition cast.
+This re-branding involved the launches of a website involving catch-ups of television programs and a 1080i high definition broadcast channel; which then featured bespoke idents in contrast to the standard-definition cast.
 The new themes were produced by graphic designer Lambie Nairn and the soundtrack was made by David Lowe, who produced the famous BBC News themes.
 The rebrand also involved the launch of 'Abu Dhabi Sports', a group of eight sister channels (broadcast in either Arabic or English) with the inclusion of 'EDGE Sports' and 'YAS Sports'; all of which are currently broadcast 24/7.
+The rebrand was also used to counter the rise in copycat rebrand across Arabia, aiming to distinguish Abi Dhabi TV as being "best in class".

 In the same year, President Khalifa bin Zayed Al Nahyan issued a decree ordering Abu Dhabi TV to be established as a public joint-stock company that is wholly owned by the government of Abu Dhabi.

 In 2009, Abu Dhabi Media relaunched and rebranded 'Emirates TV' as 'Abu Dhabi Al Emarat' after acquiring the network in 2007.
 Additionally, a UAE-based channel of National Geographic was launched on 1 July of the same year.

 On 5 April 2010, the sister channel Abu Dhabi Drama was launched, offering free-to-air broadcasts of drama and soap opera television programs broadcast 24/7 without advertisement breaks.
 On 13 February 2012, Abu Dhabi TV shut down its analogue broadcasts on terrestrial television and began broadcasting solely in high definition while existing standard definition casts were down-converted.

 On 22 March 2015, the network was once again rebranded back to the 'Abu Dhabi TV' name with a brand new logo and identity.

 On 19 February 2020, Abu Dhabi TV unveiled its new logo after 5 years in use.
 It is now co-owned by the National Geographic Society/The Walt Disney Company & Abu Dhabi Media Company.
 The latter is also responsible for launching the Arabic version of the National Geographic magazine.

+On 19 September 2023, Abu Dhabi TV unveiled its new logo after three years of the old one.